 Where you can find EastPack Group's financial information

 The financial position and performance of the EastPack Group are essential to an assessment of this offer.
-You should also read Section 6 (EastPack Group's financial information).
+You should also read Section 6 (EastPack Group's financial information) of this PDS.

 TABLE OF CONTENTS